Bootstrapping LLMs via Preference-Based Policy Optimization: Related Work

-\paragraph{Self-Improvement of LLMs.} Self-improvement of large language models is an emerging paradigm aiming to enhance model capabilities by leveraging the model’s own outputs as training signals.
-A prominent line of work is based on RLHF: starting from a supervised fine-tuned (SFT) model, Sun et al. \cite{sun2023salmon} prompt the SFT model to generate preference labels by selecting preferred responses according to certain principles, then train a principle-driven reward model and optimize the policy via PPO.
-Yuan et al. \cite{yuan2024self} build a preference dataset from their own SFT model fine-tuned on instruction-following and evaluation data, followed by DPO training.
-Chen et al. \cite{chenbootstrapping} focus on further enhancing a DPO-tuned model through bootstrapping with implicit rewards.
-Another related direction is Best-of-N distillation \cite{sessabond,yang2025faster}, where a model learns from its own Best-of-N sampled outputs to improve consistency and generalization.
+\textbf{Self-improvement of LLMs.} Self-improvement of large language models is an emerging paradigm aiming to enhance model capabilities by leveraging the model’s own outputs as training signals.
+A prominent line of work is based on RLHF: starting from a supervised fine-tuned (SFT) model, \citet{sun2023salmon} prompt the SFT model to generate preference labels by selecting preferred responses according to certain principles, then train a principle-driven reward model and optimize the policy via PPO. \citet{yuan2024self} build a preference dataset from their own SFT model fine-tuned on instruction-following and evaluation data, followed by DPO training. \citet{chenbootstrapping} focus on further enhancing a DPO-tuned model through bootstrapping with implicit rewards.
+Another related direction is Best-of-$N$ distillation \cite{sessabond,yang2025faster}, where a model learns from its own Best-of-$N$ sampled outputs to improve consistency and generalization.